pterobilling/documentation/docs/web_server_config.md

 First, create an SSL certificate.
 Please follow [the guide from Pterodactyl](https://pterodactyl.io/tutorials/creating_ssl_certificates.html).

 Next, if you are using nginx, create a file named `/etc/nginx/sites-available/pterobilling.conf`.
 Then, copy and paste the content below into the file.
-Replace &lt;domain&gt; with the your domain name.
+Replace &lt;domain&gt; with your domain name.

 ```conf
 server {